Coffeeness Reviews: Independent, Factual, Trustworthy and Opinionated Test Reports

 The milk frother

-With the return of the pour-over dripper and the espresso maker’s small renaissance, the question naturally arises of how to turn a simple coffee or moka pot espresso into a Latte or a variation of the Cappuccino.
-Though the most compact and affordable solution is a milk frother, before I extensively studied and tested this class of equipment, I was always skeptical.
+With the return of the pour-over dripper and the moka pot’s small renaissance, the question naturally arises of how to turn a simple coffee or stovetop espresso into a latte or a variation of the cappuccino.
+The most compact and affordable solution is a standalone milk frother.
+Still, before I extensively studied and tested this class of equipment, I was always skeptical.
 I wondered: how is a little induction and heat supposed to make good milk froth?

 After all, it actually needs water vapor molecules to break up the milk structure.
 That said, having now had numerous models under my microscope, I’ve become a secret fan of frothers.

-Of course, there are total failures here as well, but Miroco isn’t one, as it consistently delivers good quality.
-One of the best milk frothers for me, though, is still the Breville BMF600XL — at least for now.
+Of course, there are total failures here as well, but Instant Pot isn’t one, as it consistently delivers good quality.
+One of the best milk frothers for me, though, is still the Breville Milk Cafe — at least for now.

 1. How easy is it to operate?